 Tuesday, December 16, 2025

-LAST GREEN PLANT OF FALL AND FIRST OF SPRING-INVASIVE GARLIC MUSTARD, and ALLELOPATHY
+ON GARLIC MUSTARD; INVASIVE; ALLELOPATHIC, AND LAST GREEN PLANT OF FALL AND FIRST OF SPRING

 On my daily walks this fall I observed the slow but steady progression of season foliage colors from deep green to yellow, to red and finally, to dull and dry muted browns and grays.
 By mid-December after several wind storms, most leaves—brown and crinkly-had fallen during the past week to carpet the ground.
 So, on this day, against a bright blue sky, the fall of a single brown leaf, tumbling and gliding downward caught my eye.
 It came from thee top of a 60 foot White Oak tree (Quercus alba).
 It floated with its dried up leaf-lobes curled up like ailerons on an airplane—floating toward my path.

 I imagined its origin up on the tree-top where its dry and brittle petiole, finally broke away to release this captive leaf to permit a gentle fall to earth.
-It sailed down and down. twisting left and right, banking this way and that on a glide path controlled by the day’s wind gusts to drift right past me—-just out of reach—and settle like a brown visitor onto the only patch of bright greenery—of Garlic Mustard which spread out in an elongate patch under the boughs of trees now bereft of leaves.
+It sailed down and down. twisting left and right, banking this way and that on a glide path controlled by the day’s wind gusts to drift right past me—-just out of reach—and settle like a brown visitor onto the only patch of bright greenery which spread out in an elongate patch under the boughs of trees at that season bereft of leaves.

-This unseasonal patch of greenery, composed on only one species—a common invasive weed called Garlic Mustard (Alliaria petiolata).
-Its monospecific stand of individuals often dominate in shady areas in disturbed forests or waste places.
-If you see one Garlic Mustard plant— it is never alone, always in company with many of its own species.
+This unseasonal patch of greenery, composed of only one species—is a common invasive weed called Garlic Mustard (Alliaria petiolata).
+Its monospecific stand of individuals of only one species often dominate shady areas under brush or trees or in disturbed forests or waste places.
+The British common term for this species of the mustard family is Jack by the Hedge or Hedge Garlic which is an appropriate term for in the shade of hedges and hedgerows so common surrounding British farm fields for that is the area where this species is most commonly found.
+And under that hedge if you see one Garlic Mustard plant— it is never alone, always in company with many of its own species.*

 With the entire floral world having long given up their green to accommodate the lowering sun and falling temperatures, this ground-hugging, Jack by the Hedge, Hedge Garlic, or Poorman’s Mustard a member of the Crucifer or Brassicacea family which includes cold tolerant vegetables rich in vitamins and minerals such as broccoli, kale, cauliflower and cabbage.
-The old term Crucifera was an excellent reference to its “cross bearing”— a useful reference to its simple white flowers with four petals arranged in a cross pattern which include cabbage, kale, broccoli, radish, and turnip.
-It braves chill days and sub freezing nights to stay lively and verdant well into fall and early winter and in spring is the first to flourish.
+The old term Crucifera “cross bearing” was a reference to its simple white flowers with four petals arranged in a cross pattern.
+The family includes cabbage, kale, broccoli, radish, and turnips as well as mustards of various species.
+The Garlic Mustard braves chill days and sub freezing nights to stay lively and verdant well into fall and early winter and in spring is the first to flourish.

-Garlic mustard produces a low growing rosette of rounded leaves the first year and during its second year the plant grows tall stems with white flowers.
-The leaf of the first-year plant can be described as having a “colt-hoof” shape and grows in densely packed clumps which hug the ground and may help it conserve moisture and limit exposure to the chill air of the fall season.
+During its first year Garlic Mustard produces a low growing rosette of rounded leaves which is followed in its second year as a tall plant with a single rising stem topped with a cluster of white, cross-bearing simple flowers.
+The leaf of the first-year plant can be described as having a “colts-hoof” shape and grows in densely packed clumps which hug the ground and may help it conserve moisture and limit exposure to the chill air of the fall season.
 Alliaria patches dominate many southern exposed patches of earth along my walking path.
 They are a pleasant sight of green among the brown, wind-bent grasses and dead spent brown crinkly dry fallen leaves.

 Garlic Mustard is a biennial plant (having a two year life cycle—in which its leaves and roots sprout up in the first year, then when grown up enough to reproduce flowers and seeds it sprouts up the next year in a new reproductive form. .
 Its rounded first season leaves—like a colt’s hoof-print—are deeply veined and have scalloped edges.
 The leaves measure (here on Long Island) 2-3 inches across..
 Its small white four-petaled, cross shaped, simple flowers are typical of this family.
 The white crucifera flowers arise on the plant in its second year of growth as rounded clusters at the top of long stems.
 When crushed or bruised Garlic Mustard leaves and stems give off a distinctive “garlic” fragrance.
 Its binomial scientific name arise from this fact.
 Alliaria petiolata is derived from Latin.
 The genera: Alliaria means “garlic”, while petiolata from Latin is a term for ‘stalked’.
 The latter is a reference to its long flowering stem which sprouts during its second season of growth which likely supports its seed dispersal prospects.